sarbull/javascript-questions/README.md

 1. What is CSS?
 2. What are the known selectors usually used by CSS?
 3. What is SASS/LESS?
 What would be the purpose of using SASS/LESS?
+4. How can you add CSS in a HTML page?

 ## exercises
 1. Select all `div` elements having the `.default` class and make the background colored with `#cccccc`;